 \end{proof}

-\begin{remark} The interpretation we propose for all the conformal invariants may seem somewhat ad hoc.
-Namely, we choose the parameter $\alpha$ in Equation~\eqref{eqDefFk} so that the kernel of the (formal) adjoint of the linearized operator $F_k$ contains all functions $f$ satisfying $\Delta^b f = d (d+n-1) f$ (perhaps with a certain growth at infinity, because there is to take into consideration the weighted space in which the variation takes place).
+\begin{remark} The interpretation we propose for the conformal mass-like invariants may seem somewhat ad hoc.
+Namely, we choose the parameter $\alpha$ in Equation~\eqref{eqDefFk} so that the kernel of the formal adjoint of the linearized operator $F_k$ contains all functions $f$ satisfying $\Delta^b f = d (d+n-1) f$ (perhaps with a certain growth at infinity, because we need to take into consideration the weighted space in which the variation takes place).

-To show that this construction is more than this, we do some kind of reverse engineering and take a closer look at the mass $\Phi_c$ with $n_1=2$.
-We are looking for some curvature operator $\cC$ such that the kernel of the adjoint of $\cC$ linearized at $g = b$ is exactly $\cH_2$.
+To show that this construction is more than that, we do a kind of reverse engineering and take a closer look at the mass $\Phi_c$ with $n_1=2$.
+We are looking for a curvature operator $\cC$ for which the kernel of the adjoint of $\cC$ linearized at $g = b$ is exactly $\cH_2$.